Skip to Content

 Zester is a gay friendly and very cool bar in Limassol on Cyprus

 Reawaken your zest for life!
 Whilst it’s not exclusively a gay bar, Zester adds a sprinkle of campness to its mostly hetero vibe, by having excellent dance music, fizzy cocktails, and a liberated mindset.
 The most popular spot is the beer garden, with rickety tables and chairs, surrounded by plants and trees.
-Cozy ambience for meeting with or making friends, especially in the summer months, when the air is cool and spirits are high!
+Cozy ambiance for meeting with or making friends, especially in the summer months, when the air is cool and spirits are high!

 Location: You can find it at Eleftherias 108, Limassol